HallaSurvivor/Blog/_posts/2022-06-22-infinity-categories.md

 model categories, we start running into trouble.
 For instance, there's no good notion of a functor between model categories.

-What, then are we to do?
+What, then, are we to do?
 The answer is to fully accept homotopy theory as part of our life, and to move to a notion of "category" which is better equipped to handle the geometry which is implicit in the machinery of model categories.